 Photography and Video

-B2B websites should include great imagery and other media in order to capture the attention of your visitors.
+B2B website designs should include great imagery and other media in order to capture the attention of your visitors.
 Stock photography can look outdated and gives less of a personal feel to your business website.
 Instead, consider having professional photos taken of your office location, products and services, and staff to give a more personalized and professional feel to your website.
 Including video can also be a great way to educate your audience and demonstrate the advantages of your products or services.

 Inclusion of Value Statements